 Enjoy the season and try to see Cherry Blossoms blooming near you if possible.
 It’s worth the effort.

 This article was posted on Tuesday, April 7th, 2009 at 8:45 pm and is filed under Countries & Cultures, Folk Songs, Hanami - Cherry Blossom or Sakura Songs, Hanami - Cherry Blossom Viewing, Holiday Songs, Holidays Around the World, Japan, Japan, Japanese, Japanese Folk Songs, Japanese Kids Songs, Languages, Photos, Photos, Photos of People, Photos of Places, Sakura, Sakura - Cherry Blossoms, Seasonal, Spring, Traveling, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Cherry Blossom Viewing in Japan”